HC: Land Division (Uganda)

 31 October 2017

-Plaintiffs proved an equitable interest by occupation but not legal title; defendant’s title to disputed 258 ha was invalid and damages awarded.
+Plaintiffs proved an equitable interest but not legal title; defendant held no valid title and damages were awarded.

 31 October 2017